Adri0103-coding-mx/Probabilistic_DMH_LSTM_DL_Forecasting/README.md

 ## 📚 Citation
 If you use this repository or its results, please cite as:

 > Moreno-Hernández, J. A.; De la Portilla-Reynoso, M.; Moreno-Hernández, R.C.
-(2025). *A Real-Time Probabilistic Direct Multi-Horizon LSTM Framework for Operational Crude Oil Price Forecasting* Instituto Politécnico Nacional (IPN).
+(2025). *A Real-Time Probabilistic Direct Multi-Horizon LSTM Framework for Operational Crude Oil Price Forecasting*, Instituto Politécnico Nacional (IPN).

 ---